bartlomiejbury/LinxIpcProject/doc/DISTRIBUTION.md

 target_link_libraries(myapp PRIVATE LinxIpc::LinxIpc)
 ```

-**Complete working example:** See [examples/cmake-package-config/](examples/cmake-package-config/)
+**Complete working example:** See [examples/client-server-example/](examples/client-server-example/)

-**Important:** If you build LinxIpc with `-DUSE_LOGGING=4`, this setting is automatically propagated to customer builds.
-The `USE_LOGGING` definition controls trace macro expansion in headers and must match between library and consumer.
+**Important:** If you build LinxIpc with `-DUSE_LOGGING=4`, this setting is automatically propagated to customer builds through CMake's target properties.
+Customers don't need to manually set USE_LOGGING.

 ## Distribution Methods